SIMEXP/lab-documentation/source/community/welcome_guide.md

 - **Medical expenses** not covered through RAMQ, and/or the group health insurance plan.

 Around March every year, you will receive tax slips.
 If you are paid through CIUSSS, it will be on LOGIBEC.
-Lots of people in the lab use the free platform WealthSimple to do their taxes: https://www.wealthsimple.com/en-ca/product/tax.
+Lots of people in the lab use the free platform [WealthSimple](https://www.wealthsimple.com/en-ca/product/tax) to do their taxes.
 It will guide you through the process based on your tax slips.
 This is where you can see if you can submit a tax refund claim for relocation and medication.
 The system supports automatic submission to Canada Revenue Agency (CRA).
 You need to make sure the following information is correct:
 - SIN number
 - Name should match the data on the paper you got when applying for SIN If the above information matches their record, you can submit it automatically as a newcomer.
 For Revenue Québec, newcomers might need to submit via mail.